kimsible/rpi3-hotspot/README.md

     $ df -h

-if your sdard is mounted
+if your sdcard is mounted

     $ sudo umount /dev/sdX